intel-iot-devkit/up-squared-grove-IoT-dev-kit-arduino-create/examples/OpenCV-Setup/README.md

 ```
 Approximate compile time: 55m 56s

-To achieve a faster compilation time, you can take advantage of the number of usable cores, `nproc`, in your CPU with either the following modified `make` commands:
+To achieve a faster compilation time, you can take advantage of the number of usable cores, `nproc`, in your CPU with either of the following modified `make` commands:

 ```
 make -j $(nproc)